tischsoic/alvis-web-editor/README.md

   some quantity before (on the off-chance - na zapas)?;
   https://stackoverflow.com/questions/39771/is-a-guid-unique-100-of-the-time
 - what about storing Alvis diagram elements in maps, so that to get element by ID we basically need constant time?
+- maybe set UUIDs in constructor of every record automatically?
+- what about cases when you are adding connected items - e.g. agent with port - then agent will have id of the port how we can ensure that during processing modification to agent, which already has assigned port, won't be assigned port again? we should use Sets instead of lists, and we should use union, intersection etc. with set Actually, we do not have this problem, we don't need to save in agent record information that it is connected to port.
+  We had problem, but it was caused by undefined ID of agent during creation of agent and port - this problem was solved by using UUID.
+  We have small performance problem if during removing hierarchy we dont want to copy whole tree, but we dont need to copy whole tree actually; we only need to change records of agents from subpage, the rest sub-pages of sub-page (and deeper) stay unchanged and we don't need to modify them and Immutable should keep track of them - it won't duplicate them.

+  One more problem, which we have is providing undo-redo for single page - so that you can undo-redo withing single page, this can be solved by assuming that every change is happening within every page and by saving information about which page is affected by given modification withing modification record.
+  Removing hierarchy would be cross-page modification but it should be fine - we delete page BUT!
+During modification like that
+  (removing hierarchy) should we also remove subpage modifications from list of modifications?
+  We don't have to - they will disappear after closing of the application

+  When it comes to cross-page modifications we may mark them as global modifications, this should work.